 Nesquehoning is a very small borough located in the state of Pennsylvania.
 With a population of 3,348 people and just one neighborhood, Nesquehoning is the 427th largest community in Pennsylvania.
-Nesquehoning has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Nesquehoning has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Nesquehoning is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Nesquehoning is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Nesquehoning is a borough of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Nesquehoning who work in office and administrative support (13.44%), teaching (8.80%) and food service (8.43%).

 Telecommuters are a relatively large percentage of the workforce: 10.24% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.